1. Executive protection goes beyond physical threats

 Get the intelligence you need with Media Sonar

 Media Sonar provides cyber and physical security teams with the intelligence they need across the Surface, Deep and Dark Web.
-With advanced filtering and 24/7 custom alerting, your executive protection team will be able to drill down on the information they need and receive real-time threat notifications.
+With advanced filtering and 24/7 custom alerting, your executive protection team will be able to drill down on the information they need.
 Our platform offers easy to share cases and enhances the collaboration between cyber and physical security teams to aid in your converged security approach.